aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/programming-with-forms/add-tooltip-to-field/_index.md

 Make sure to provide the desired output file name and path.
 After executing this code, the modified PDF form with the added tooltip will be saved to the specified location.

-### Sample source code for Add Tooltip To Field using Aspose.Words for .NET
+### Sample source code for Add Tooltip To Field using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.